 Laminate flooring has evolved considerably over recent years.
 Primarily, it consists of a high-density fibreboard (Hdf) with what is, effectively, a ‘photo’ image or imitation of wood flooring on the surface.

 During the manufacturing process, the boards are finished with a hard-wearing lacquer & the joints precision cut to achieve a smooth, seamless wear layer.

 Modern boards generally have better designs than has historically been the case and the surface finishes on the more expensive laminates are embossed, creating a very wood-like appearance and texture.

 Laminate wood flooring is generally very hard-wearing and difficult to mark during general day-to-day use.
-If fitted correctly, they are also very stable products and some of the newer floors increasingly water resistant making them ideal, for both domestic and commercial flooring applications.
+If fitted correctly, they are also very stable products and some of the newer laminate floors increasingly water resistant making them ideal, for both domestic and commercial flooring applications.
+The main manufacturers we use are Quickstep and Balterio.

-The main manufacturers are Quickstep, Pergo and Balterio.
-Designed initially for exhibition work, laminated boards are installed with a locking mechanism which enables the floors to be taken up and fitted elsewhere if required.
+Designed initially for exhibition work, laminate flooring is installed with a locking mechanism which enables the floors to be taken up and fitted elsewhere if required.
 The range & breadth of design is becoming ever wider, with a wide array of finishes and applications available.